 Like some other poker players, Antonius and Geller seem to keep their private life just that — private.
 Nonetheless, it’s a known fact that they have two children together.
 And they exchanged the hustle and bustle of Las Vegas for Monte Carlo recently.
 But prior to becoming parents and settling in Monaco, their charismatic chemistry used to take center stage wherever they went.
 People even went as far as dubbing them the Brad Pitt and Angelina Jolie of poker.

 From his part, Patrik has made a name for himself in online poker.
 His natural skill helped him acquire millions of dollars, and he didn’t only settle for showing off his abilities on the Internet.
 He participated in a vast number of poker tournaments where some of his opponents were even intimidated by him.
-Regardless of his notable success, he shares one more thing with Geller.
+Regardless of his notable success, he shares one more thing with Maya Geller.
 Namely, he is yet to win a WSOP bracelet.
 Many say that the reason for this is his passionate love for cash games.

 During one interview, Maya commented on the difference between their approaches.
 She said that Patrik is more aggressive and keeps on pushing.
 In contrast, she described herself as being a rather “passive” player — a trait which is easily noticeable by others at the table.
 According to her, this might be the reason why she doesn’t often emerge as a winner after a game.
 As for her husband, he usually gets farther because of his competitive nature — perhaps a quality she needs to obtain in order to dominate the tournaments.

-The couple were seen together during the 2008 WSOP, both showcasing their poker prowess individually.
+The couple was seen together during the 2008 WSOP, both showcasing their poker prowess individually.
 This turned out to be one of the best tournaments for Geller.
 At one point, she even earned more chips than her famous husband did.
 Maya reflected wryly on this fact by saying that they had agreed on the last longer bet.
-This is a popular wager during live tournaments by which players agree that the person who lasts the longest takes the money.
+This is a popular wager during live tournaments by which players agree that the person who lasts the longest takes the real money.
 Of course, it could be that Geller was only joking.

 As a high-stakes poker player, Antonius dominates the gambling world, which is reflected in his net worth, which amounts to $12 million.
 Frankly, this figure can make Geller’s earnings pale in comparison.
 However, as she’s not as active in this world as he is, one cannot help but admire her for her results.
 Let’s look at some of them: